 All of these bots provide a useful service.

-However none of them are yet quite as comprehensive as the Whole Foods chatbot.
+However, none of them is yet quite as comprehensive as the Whole Foods chatbot.

 Filters built into Whole Food’s chatbot allows users to search for diet based recipes.